 With a tempting aroma and flavor, it comes from a large family called Kookoo with eggs as the basic ingredient.
 And Sabzi means herbs in Persian.
-So, Kookoo Sabzi is an egg based vegetarian Iranian dish.
+So, Kookoo Sabzi is an egg-based vegetarian Iranian food.

 If you don’t have enough time but you want to prepare something enjoyable to eat, this recipe would be a good suggestion.